How to create full backup using wbAdmin command on Windows 10

 14. Click the Finish button.

-After you complete the steps, the wizard will apply the full backup on the computer, restoring the operating system, settings, apps, and files.
+After you complete the steps, the wizard will apply the full backup on the computer, restoring the Windows 10 installation, settings, apps, and files.

-While it’s still possible to create a full backup on Windows 10, Microsoft is moving away from backup tools in favor of other solutions.
-For example, OneDrive to protect your files, and recovery options like “Reset this PC,” “Fresh start,” or complete reinstallation to fix problems.
+While it’s still possible to create a full backup on Windows 10, Microsoft is moving away from backup tools in favor of other solutions, such as OneDrive to protect your files and the “Reset this PC” feature to reinstall the operating system without losing your files.